interstar/goldenpond-py/README.md

-## Golden Lancehead : Music generation in Python
+## GoldenPond : Music generation in Python

-Golden Lancehead is a Python library for representing music.
+GoldenPond is a Python library for representing music.

 I've been using Sonic Pi for a couple of years, but became disappointed with way that livecoding had evolved to be more or less a tool for making very repetitive loop based music.